R0Xofficial/PlainUB-Extras/README.md

 ### ✅ Automatic Method (Recommended) (Need Docker)

 1. Fork or clone this repository.
-2. In your `config.env` file, add or modify the following line to point to your fork or this repository directly:
+2. In your docker `config.env` file, add or modify the following line to point to your fork or this repository directly:

    ```env
    EXTRA_MODULES_REPO=https://github.com/R0Xofficial/PlainUB-Extras